 Accreditation and assessment

-The Richard T. Robertson School of Media and Culture is one of only about 100 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The Richard T. Robertson School of Media and Culture is one of 113 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 The School’s undergraduate program was re-accredited in 2012 for a six-year term.
 (The School’s two master’s programs were not a part of the ACEJMC accreditation review.)

 The most recent ACEJMC reaccreditation of the School occurred in 2012.
 In its 2012 report, ACEJMC’s site-visit team praised the School’s faculty, staff and students, as well as the education provided at VCU.